We're here to help you get through this coronavirus disruption

 Additional support announced in the budget 2020 on the 13 March, small and medium-sized businesses (with less than 250 employees) will have the costs of SSP (£94.25 per week) for any employee off work because of COVID-19 for up to 14 days refunded by the Government in full.

-Click here for more information on the latest news regarding support for Directors, Employees and the relevant HR processes to follow.
+For more information on the latest news regarding support for Directors, Employees and the relevant HR processes

 Recently Justin Lavery joined the Farnell Clarke team to provide a corporate financing offering.
 Under the current climate, corporate finance could offer you a lifeline or at least make this wave a little easier to ride.